 So, what pregnancy safe skin care products have I found?
 The first products in each category were part of my pregnancy skin care routine, then I have listed a few that are also safe to be in your pregnancy skin care routine.

 I have reviewed the ingredients lists of these products as of 12/24/2017.
 Note, products may have adjustments in their ingredients lists at any time.

 The eye cream I used has been reformulated and I no longer recommend it.
 These would all be safe.

 • First Aid Beauty Eye Duty Triple Remedy Overnight Balm

 Day Moisturizer with SPF

 Again, the product I used while pregnant has been reformulated.
-After searching, I’ve found these pregnancy safe products.
+After searching, I’ve found these pregnancy safe facial sunscreens and BB Creams.

 You can check out a much longer list of pregnancy safe skin care products.

 Don’t forget to check out the other articles in my Pregnancy and Nursing Skin Care Guide!